How To Fire Ceramics In a Wood Stove

 How to fire clay to ceramic in an ordinary wood stove:

-First a word about safety: I’m not qualified to give fire-technical safety advice.
+First, a word about safety: I’m not qualified to give fire-technical safety advice.
 I don’t know your woodstove or your pipe.
-The only thing I say here on this webpage; is that this is safe in my stove; I fired clay to ceramics in my stove more than 50 times.
+The only thing I say here on this page is that this is safe in my stove; I fired clay to ceramics in my stove more than 100 times.

 The bottom line is still: Safety is your own responsibility.

-Fire ceramic in a wood stove, this is how I burn:
+How to Fire Ceramics in a Wood Stove- This is How I burn:

-The fireplace or woodstove at your home, is not the best place to burn ceramics, but it does work!
-I have read several places that you don’t reach the temperature you need, and sure a pottery kiln burns much higher; bisque firing is typically about 1050 ℃, and for glaze-firing many burn much higher.
+The fireplace or woodstove at your home is not the best place to burn ceramics, but it does work!
+I have read several places that you don’t reach the temperature you need, and sure, a pottery kiln burns much higher; bisque firing is typically about 1050 ℃, and for glaze-firing, many burn much higher.
 An ordinary woodstove should not exceed an outside temperature of 2-300 degrees Celsius, and since clay sinter to ceramics at 600 degrees, many think you can’t burn ceramics in the woodstove.
-But the flames are more than hot enough: Between the logs, in the center of the fire, you can reach 6-700 ℃ on your goods.
-That’s how primitive pit-firing works, just make sure your goods are surrounded by flames.
-Clay sinters at 600 degrees, it sounds a lot.
-But I only fire with one log more than I usually do, and easily reach 600 + degrees on my goods.
-And I only fire for an hour or two longer than I normally would do when heating my house.
+But the is wrong; the flames are more than hot enough, so between the logs, in the center of the fire, you can reach 6-700 ℃ on your goods.
+That’s how primitive pit-firing works; just make sure your goods get surrounded by flames.
+Clay sinters at about 600 degrees, which sounds a lot.
+But I only fire with one log more than I usually do, and I easily reach + 600 degrees at my ceramic goods.
+And I only fire for an hour longer than I normally would do when heating my house.
 Not unlike how I heat my house when I come home to a cold house on a winter day.

-The clay body: If you put wet clay in the flames it will splinter: Water heats up to the boiling point, and the rapidly expanding steam can’t escape the clay body’s tight structure quickly enough, and the goods splinter apart (close the kiln dor or use safety googles).
+The clay body: If you put wet clay in the flames, it will splinter.
+Water heats up to the boiling point, and the rapidly expanding steam can’t escape the clay body’s tight structure quickly enough, and the goods splinter apart (close the kiln door or use safety goggles).
 Clay needs to be bone dry before you burn it to clay.
-If clay feels cold when touched, it contains water, even if it feels dry it still can.
-A good practice is to heat up the dry clay on top of the oven the day before burning, then you know it’s dry.
+If clay feels cold when touched, it contains water; even if it feels dry, it still can.
+A good practice is to heat up the dry clay on top of the oven the day before burning, so you know it’s dry.
 Goods on top of my fireplace clay reach 60 – 90 ℃.

-It’s difficult to heat up as slowly in a woodstove as you would in an electrical kiln.
-So start the fire slowly with a small flame till you pass 100 ℃.
+It’s difficult to heat up as slowly in a woodstove like you can in an electrical kiln.
+So start the fire really slowly with a small flame till you pass 100 ℃.
 Tough Raku clays and clay with a lot of chamottes are less fragile for quick temperature changes.
-It’s surprisingly difficult to make a small and steady fire and slowly raise the temperature in a household woodstove (here the fire and the clay are in the same chamber).
-For delicate ceramic, a firepot comes to the rescue.
-The firepot’s reduced fire space makes it easy to maintain a stable burning flame over a long time.
-The disadvantage of the firepot is it occupies valuable space, and it only has a mission in the first 1-2 hours of the burn cycles.
-Despite its pros and cons – a firepot is priceless when bisque-firing your most valuable goods.
+It’s surprisingly difficult to make a small and steady fire for an hour, that can slowly raise the temperature in the wood stove, where the fire and the clay share the same chamber.
+For delicate ceramics, a firepot comes to the rescue.
+The firepot’s reduced fire space, makes it easyer to maintain a small, stable burning flame over a long time.
+The disadvantage of the firepot is that it occupies valuable space, and it only has a mission in the first 1-2 hours of the burn cycles.
+Despite its pros and cons, a firepot is priceless when bisque-firing your most valuable goods.

-Read about the absolutely lowest of any low-fire flux here:
+Read about the lowest of any low-fire flux here:

 Why not build a real pottery kiln in your backyard?

-After it cooled down it is time to find out if it really turned to ceramics.
-Tap the goods with your fingernail, a little ping sound is a good indication.
+After the clay has cooled down, it is time to find out if the clay really turned into ceramic.
+Tap the goods with your fingernail, a little ping sound is a good indication it’s ceramic.
 The color would have changed slightly.
-But only the water test gives the exact answer: Add some water to your goods, if it starts to color off when you rub your finger against it or starts to feel slippery, it’s still just clay (then dry it well and burn it again).
+But only the water test gives the exact answer: Add some water to your goods, if it starts to color off when you rub your finger against it or starts to feel slippery, it’s still just clay (then dry it one more time and burn it again).

 If you do like home-firing pottery, also read about the sawdust kiln: